katiacreator/goodREADME/newprompts.md

     message: "Please describe this project briefly."
   },
   {
+    name: "Motivation",
+    type: "input",
+    message: "Please describe your motivation for building this application."
+  },
+  {
+    name: "Use Case",
+    type: "input",
+    message: "Please describe some use cases for this project (where applicable)."
+  },
+  {
+    name: "Wireframes",
+    type: "input",
+    message: "Please submit links to your wireframes or include images here."
+  },
+  {
+    name: "Final Project Screenshots",
+    type: "input",
+    message: "Please include snapshots of your final project as a preview."
+  },
+  {
+    name: "Pseudocode",
+    type: "input",
+    message: "Please include pseudocode for this project if you'd like to showcase to employers your thought process for building this application."
+  },
+  {
     name: "Dependencies",
     type: "input",
     message: "how does the user run installations for dependencies?",